 After you have configured your web server and set up third-party service accounts, it’s time to configure your WordPress site.

 The first step in configuring your WordPress site for traffic is to make sure that its global settings have been correctly set up.

 Let’s go over some of the important areas.

 The WordPress administration area contains a Settings section that allows you to configure your site’s global settings …

 Fields like Site Title and Tagline affect traffic by influencing your site’s SEO, search results, etc …

-The Writing Settings section contains a powerful and frequently overlooked built-in traffic notification system …
+The Writing Settings section contains one of the most important and frequently overlooked built-in traffic notification systems available to website owners …

 (WordPress Settings – Writing Settings Section)

 When you publish a new post, WordPress automatically notifies the following site update services …